-TARGET: Crown estates strategy to include provision for making best use of existing land and buildings.
+TARGET: Crown estates strategy to include provision for making best use of existing land and buildings

-LEAD: SHG Crown Estates with Environmental input from EMD, householders.
+LEAD: SHG Crown Estates with Environmental input from EMD, Householders, ESH

-Case study

-Current NCA management plan and species action plan delivery includes control of invasives on Diana's Peak National Pak and the propagation of endemic species within the ANRD nurseries.
+Case study: Current NCA management plan and species action plan delivery includes control of invasive species in Diana's Peak National Park and the propagation of endemic species within the ANRD nurseries.
 This work will be continued.